 If you forget you’ve been saving that money for something, you might be tempted to spend it on something else.

 If you allocate money for these expenses in your budget each month, those funds will eventually build up until it’s time to pay them.
 But if you leave that money accumulating in your main checking account, it will artificially inflate your balance.
 This can make it seem like you have more spare money than you actually do.
 And if you forget you’ve been saving that money for something, you might be tempted to spend it on something else.
 So instead, try using a set-aside account to store money for these annual or irregular expenses.

 A set-aside account is a simple savings account linked to your checking account.
 In your budget, you can group all of your set-aside items together, and calculate a total of those set-aside expenses for each month.
 Then take that amount of money each month and move it over to the set-aside account.
 When those bills come due, you can pull the money right out of the set-aside account.
 And you don’t have to worry about accidentally spending that money on something else.

 3. Automatic transfers

-You can use a sub-budget for any item that you want to pay close attention to.
-We use sub-budgets to track clothing spending, vacation and travel spending, and deposits into and withdrawals from our set-aside account.
-This helps us to stay on top of expenses that have a tendency to get out of control.
+You can use a sub-budget for any item that you want to watch closely.
+We use sub-budgets to track clothing spending, vacation and travel spending, and our set-aside account.
+This helps us manage expenses that have a tendency to get out of control.